When researching the question “How many countries are there in the world?” you will quickly find conflicting answers.

 Palestine

 Palestine, like the Holy See, is an observer state (non-member state) of the UN since 2012.
-As of May 28, 2024, the majority of member states of the UN recognized the state of Palestine including many Middle Eastern, African and Asian countries, along with a few European countries.
-In June, the UN urged all member states to recognize the State of Palestine.
+As of 2026, 157 UN member states recognize the State of Palestine, including many Middle Eastern, African, and Asian countries, as well as several European countries.

 “All States must follow the example of 146 United Nations Member States and recognize the State of Palestine and use all political and diplomatic resources at their disposal to bring about an immediate ceasefire in Gaza,” UN experts said in a press release on June 3, 2024.